cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   For extension fields, there exist methods that can be used in replacement, see {{Adj13}}, {{SC85}}.
-Regardless the method chosen, the sqrt function should be performed in constant time.
+Regardless the method chosen, the sqrt function MUST be performed in constant time.

 - CMOV(a, b, c): If c=0, CMOV returns a, otherwise returns b.
 To prevent against timing attacks, this operation must run in constant time without revealing the